 Changing The Way We Look At Food

-Rainbow Roots Farm, located 5 miles north of beautiful Iowa City, serves vegetables, fruit, and eggs to the community through a CSA (Community Supported Agriculture- box of veggies every week for the growing season) membership.
+Rainbow Roots Farm, located 5 miles north of beautiful Iowa City, serves vegetables, fruit, and mushrooms to the community through a CSA (Community Supported Agriculture- box of veggies every week for the growing season) membership.
 Iowa is ranked number 5 in the nation for number of organic farms and leads the nation in the production of several organic crops.
 Iowa City has a lot of potential to become the states hub for organic farming due to its ample diversity and a progressive population resulting from the University of Iowa being nuzzled right downtown.
 Rainbow Roots Farm will take pride in being heavily involved in the community by reaching out to the highly ranked public schools and working with children to help teach them about where their veggies are coming from and providing healthy afterschool snacks.

 Rainbow Roots Farm will keep everything close to home; from buying seeds, potting soil, and tools from local, family owned or non-profit businesses in the community to not selling outside of a 50 mile radius.